 What are the advantages of a community foundation over other charities?

-Also, by providing a clearinghouse for donations, community foundations can gather contributions from multiple donors and put them together into a single fund, creating a more substantial effect on the community.
-By coordinating grants, matching funds and other resources, community foundations can tap into every available source of funding for a given cause.
+Additionally, by providing a clearinghouse for donations, community foundations can gather contributions from multiple donors and put them together into a single fund, creating a more substantial effect on the community.
+By coordinating grants, matching funds, and other resources, community foundations can tap into every available source of funding for a given cause.

-Finally, by keeping current on the tax laws that confer many benefits on charitable donors, community foundations can provide valuable assistance with planned giving and complex charitable planning.
-It is also important to note that ……contributions are tax deductible.
+Finally, by keeping current on tax laws that confer benefits to charitable donors, community foundations can provide valuable assistance with planned giving and complex charitable planning.

 What types of funds can be established?